-A former standout with the Golden Griffins, Brendan Murphy is in his second season as assistant coach, serving as the program’s defensive and recruiting coordinator.
+A former standout with the Golden Griffins, Brendan Murphy is in his third season as assistant coach, serving as the program’s offensive and recruiting coordinator.

-A four-year letterwinner with the program from 2008 to 2012, Murphy made an immediate impact with the Griffs following his move to the coaching ranks.
+A four-year letterwinner with the program from 2008 to 2012, Murphy made an immediate impact with the Griffs following his move to the coaching ranks – first as the program’s defensive coordinator.
 In his first season on the Canisius sideline in 2014, he led the top-ranked scoring defense in the MAAC at 9.47 goals per game – more than 2.5 goals per game better than the previous season.
 In addition, goalkeeper Alex Govenettio also increased his save percentage by 11.1 percent during the 2014 campaign.

 Murphy rejoined the Griffs after spending the 2013 season with Bellarmine, where he worked with the team’s defensive and goaltending units in addition to assisting with the day-to-day operations of the program.
 A former long-stick midfielder with the Griffs, Murphy guided the Knights to the nation’s eighth-ranked scoring defense in 2013 plus the 11th-ranked man-down unit.
 He also helped Knights netminder Dillon Ward lead the NCAA in save percentage, while ranking third in saves.